 I love this mayo.
 I cannot take credit for the recipe though.
 I don’t have a specific person’s name or recipe, but I learned how to make mayo from the fabulous Facebook group called Aquafaba (Vegan Meringue – Hits and Misses!).
 The recipe below contains some minor tweaks and directions on how to make it with a Blendtec blender.
 [This is not a sponsored post.]

-Simple Vegan Mayo with Aquafaba
+Simple Vegan Mayonnaise with Aquafaba

 Ingredients